 How to reissue an SSL Certificate?
 (Except CPAC and Code Signing) We allow you to reissue your SSL Certificate for various reasons.
-You may want to change your domain name, your company name, or maybe you changed servers and you were given another CSR which was generated on your new server, or you lost your Private Key and you need to get a new Private Key based [...]
+You may want to change your domain name, your company name, or maybe you changed servers and you were given another CSR which was generated on your new server, or you lost your Private [...]

 If your Credit / Debit Card payment via our default payment processor (Stripe) fails, you can always pay using a Credit/ Debit Card via PayPal.
 Here is how to do that: Please go to "My Invoices" page inside your SSL Dragon account to see the unpaid invoice for your order: https://my.ssldragon.com/clientarea.php?action=invoices Click on your unpaid invoice to open [...]

 All Symantec SSL Certificates require customers to pass the Business Validation or Extended Validation process.
 On Symantec SSL Certificates, these two validation processes are identical.
 As a part of the Business Validation or Extended Validation process, you need to provide information about your company and your company's phone number.
 DUNS number You need to provide your [...]

 When requesting an SSL Certificate you have to prove that you own or you have management rights over the domain or sub-domain that you are requesting an SSL Certificate for.
 STEP 1: Domain Validation (DV) A. EMAIL If you have an SSL Certificate issued by Comodo/Sectigo, GoGetSSL, GeoTrust, Thawte, Symantec and RapidSSL, then you can complete the [...]

 You can contact Certificate Authorities directly when you have any questions related to your SSL Certificates.
 You can contact them anytime, either by phone or email, or better - by using the Live Chat feature.
 Please don't forget to mention your Partner Order ID, which you can find on the SSL Certificate's details page inside your SSL Dragon account (see screenshot on the right).
 Here is the contact information to all Certificate Authorities that we work [...]

 Unfortunately, domain names that end with .local are not supported from November 1st, 2015.
 If you request an SSL Certificate for a domain or sub-domain that has .local as an extension, your SSL Certificate will be rejected by the Certificate Authority.
 If you want to secure a domain or sub-domain on your localhost, you can create [...]